Cliff Stevenson Consulting

 Experience: Cliff Stevenson is a UK-based freelance economic consultant that for the past 29 years has worked for governments and businesses on all aspects of trade and regulatory policy affecting access to the EU and global markets.
 He started his career as a trade economist in the UK Department of Trade & Industry during the Uruguay Round of tariff negotiations.
 Later in his career, Cliff was Chief Economist in the Trade & Competition team at one of the world’s top 10 law firms, Mayer Brown.
 He is one of the world’s leading experts on trade defence instruments (trade remedies).
 Cliff’s original research and comments have been featured in various top publications e.g. Financial Times, Economist etc, as well as on TV (CNN, CNBC etc).

 Services: Freelance international trade policy consultancy including trade agreements and negotiations, trade barriers and market access, WTO disputes, customs issues (e.g. origin, classification etc).
 He also specialises in economic and policy consultancy on issues relating to anti-dumping, anti-subsidy (countervailing duties), and safeguards.
-Provides specialised anti-dumping training courses.
+Provides specialised trade remedy consultancy and anti-dumping training courses.
 Uniquely positioned to offer BREXIT consulting (training, impact assessments, issue identification, BREXIT strategies, preparation of position papers etc.).

 Unique: Cliff is one of the leading Brexit consultants and principally focuses on the law, economics and policy of international trade problems.
 With a professional economics background, he is particularly strong in the most complex aspects of anti-dumping and other trade defence cases (e.g. dumping calculations, injury analyses etc.).
 He adopts a similar multipdisciplinary approach to other policy areas such as antitrust/competition.